Black Eight - Ben's space

 • The people are asking for money or other benefits very quickly

-What can you do it you experiencing something similar (and maybe some situation which is slightly more subtle than this one)?
+What can you do if you experiencing something similar (and maybe some situation which is slightly more subtle than this one)?

-• First, never trust anyone without some proof or another
+• First, never trust anyone without any proof or another

-• Never, never send private oder personal data to those people (like your government ID, bank account numbers, etc.)
+• Never, never send private or personal data to those people (like your government ID, bank account numbers, etc.)

-• Use the Google image reverse search for images, photos (very often image are taking from public profiles somewhere)
+• Use the Google image reverse search for images, photos (very often images are taking from public profiles somewhere)

 Is romance / love scam a crime?